SharpAttributeParser/SharpAttributeParser/README.md

 // The AttributeData describing the attribute being parsed AttributeData attributeData;

 // The required services.
-Can be injected using the add-on package SharpAttributeParser.Mappers.DependencyInjection ISemanticParser parser; // new SemanticParser();
+Can be injected using the add-on package 'SharpAttributeParser.Mappers.DependencyInjection' ISemanticParser parser; // new SemanticParser();
 ISemanticRecorderFactory recorderFactory; // new SemanticRecorderFactory();